Gideon-Muriithi/instagram_clone/README.md

 Run the app using this command: python3.6 manage.py runserver on the terminal.You can then open the app on your browser

-Create .env file and paste paste the following filling where appropriate:
+Create .env file and paste the following text and fill your details where appropriate

 #### SECRET_KEY = '<Secret_key>'
 #### DBNAME = 'instagram'